ABOUT

 Cressey Sports Performance — Strength & Conditioning Intern

 Interned at one of the most respected strength and conditioning facilities in the world, coaching elite baseball, tennis, golf, and water skiing athletes.
 The methodology, the precision, and the genuine investment in each athlete's development confirmed everything I believed about what coaching should look like.
+(Also where this whole Florida-sunset thing started.)

 Port Melbourne VFL — Head of Strength & Conditioning